 Predict and Stop Abnormal User Behavior Associated with Sabotage, Data Theft or Misuse

-Insider threats are the biggest cyber security problem for companies because they tend to cause the most damage and are harder to detect and prevent in comparison to attacks from the outside.
+The insider threat is the biggest cyber security problem for organizations because insiders tend to cause the most damage.
+They are also harder to detect and prevent in comparison to attacks from the outside.
 Insiders are just that – insiders with keys to the kingdom.
-They know where the sensitive company/customer data is and they have access to it, so they know exactly where to strike if they decide to take action.
+They know where the sensitive company/customer data is and they have access to it.
+That means insiders know exactly where to strike if they decide to take action.

 Cyber criminals use automated hacking tools continuously to attempt to breach an organization.
 And, when they do break in, they still need to surveil the network to find the data worth exfiltrating.
 Insiders are already inside the network and know where the proverbial gold is stored and who has the keys.
 This is why most cyber criminals try to compromise accounts, effectively making them insiders.
-All they need to do is find a way to access those keys or use the ones they have.
+All they need to do is find a way to access those keys or use the ones they have to access sensitive data.

 Gurucul’s Insider Threat detection and deterrence solution includes three key components:

 - User and Entity Behavior Analytics (UEBA): Monitor what users are doing in real-time, particularly those with elevated privileges such as system administrators and workers with access to highly sensitive information like trade secrets, intellectual property or customer account data.
 UEBA looks for behaviors that are outside the range of normal activities to detect rogue insiders or external intruders who have compromised a user’s account.

 - The Self-Audit: Bring users into a collaborative relationship with IT security to protect their identities via self-audits to review risk-ranked anomalous behavior and access analytics.